USS Jallao: Operational history

 After spending most of July in training operations, Jallao departed Manitowoc 26 July for Chicago, where she was loaded into a floating dry dock for the long trip down the Mississippi to New Orleans.
-She subsequently departed New Orleans 6 August 1944, and steamed through the Panama Canal to the Pacific and arrived Pearl Harbor 22 September 1944.
+She subsequently departed New Orleans 6 August, and steamed through the Panama Canal to the Pacific and arrived at Pearl Harbor on 22 September.

 First patrol, October – December 1944

 Following additional training the submarine sailed 9 October for her first war patrol, operating with Pintado and Atule in a coordinated attack group known as "Clarey's Crushers".
-At first the submarines proceeded toward Luzon Strait; but, during the Battle of Leyte Gulf late in October, they were directed to take up scouting positions between the Philippines and Japan to cut off Japanese cripples struggling home after their devastating defeat at the Battle off Cape Engaño.
+At first the submarines proceeded toward Luzon Strait, but during the Battle of Leyte Gulf late in October, they were directed to take up scouting positions between the Philippines and Japan to cut off Japanese cripples struggling home after their devastating defeat at the Battle off Cape Engaño.

 On the evening of 25 October Jallao picked up damaged light cruiser Tama on radar and moved to attack.
 She fired seven torpedoes; three hit the Japanese warship, sinking it.
 Future United States federal judge Jack B. Weinstein was in charge of the submarine's radar when the submarine located the cruiser.

 After this notable success on her maiden patrol, Jallao continued her search until 28 November, returning to Majuro 10 December.

 Second, third, and fourth patrols, January – September 1945

 Jallao sailed for the Yellow Sea for her second war patrol 6 January 1945.
 The decimated Japanese merchant marine offered few targets.
-However, she flushed a convoy 5 March.
+However, she spotted a convoy on 5 March.
 During the attack, she had a close call when an enemy escort trying to ram her damaged her periscope.
 Two days later she sailed for Midway, arriving 26 March.

-After repairs, the submarine departed Midway 20 April 1945 for her third war patrol and was assigned aircraft lifeguard duty off Marcus Island.
-Responding to reports of flyers in the water north of the island 9 May, Jallao braved shore batteries to move in and pick up five men in a raft, delivering them safely to Saipan 12 May 1945.
+After repairs, the submarine departed Midway 20 April for her third war patrol and was assigned aircraft lifeguard duty off Marcus Island.
+Responding to reports of flyers in the water north of the island, on 9 May Jallao braved shore batteries to move in and pick up five men in a raft, delivering them safely to Saipan on 12 May.
 She then departed for the coast of Japan and more lifeguard duty as American heavy bombers stepped up their attacks on the home islands.
-She arrived Pearl Harbor 13 June 1945.
+She arrived at Pearl Harbor 13 June.